e271828e/Flight.jl/docs/notes/design/framework_spec.md

 once, quiescence, re-fire next boundary," i.e. degrades to boundary granularity instead of burning a budget and erroring.
-The cost: an event legitimately re-enabled within the same boundary waits one step — accepted at the same granularity boundary detection accepts physical re-crossings, and flagged when it occurs (a runtime warning, [§13.2](#132-diagnostics-structured-values-one-carrier-exception)).
+The cost: an event legitimately re-enabled within the same boundary waits one step — accepted at the same granularity boundary detection accepts physical re-crossings, and flagged when it occurs (a runtime warning, `EventDeferred`, [§13.2](#132-diagnostics-structured-values-one-carrier-exception); the re-arm edge that triggers it is defined below).

 **Guard priors and firing semantics.** "Newly-fired" means precisely this: an event fires at a boundary iff its predicate ([§2.1](#21-events-two-detection-policies): the `Bool` form true, or `σ ≥ 0`) is observed holding in some iteration round, its **prior** — the previous boundary's quiescent sample — was not-holding, and it has not yet fired this boundary.
+The per-event **loop state** that decides this is three registers, and all three are named normatively: the **prior**; a **`fired` flag**, the once-per-event rule's register, set when the event fires and cleared at the boundary's end; and a within-boundary **`re-arm` flag**, set when a round observes the event already fired *and* its guard not-holding.
+The re-arm flag is what makes deferral observable. `EventDeferred` ([§13.2](#132-diagnostics-structured-values-one-carrier-exception), [Appendix C](#appendix-c-the-diagnostic-kind-set)) emits when a round observes `fired ∧ re-armed ∧ holding` — a genuine intra-boundary falling-then-rising edge, an event legitimately re-enabled within the boundary and held back by the once-per-event rule — at most once per event per boundary.
+The blessed sticky case warns nothing: an event that fires and *keeps* holding, with no not-holding sample in between, never sets the re-arm flag, so it never emits.

-The prior lives in **loop state, per event**, updated at each boundary's quiescence from the final post-iteration samples.
-It is detection bookkeeping, not model memory — correctly *not* in `z`: not captured, not traced, reconstructed deterministically.
-A predicate that holds and *keeps* holding fires once, at the boundary where it first held — sticky flags do not re-fire every boundary. **Boundary zero establishes every prior as not-holding**, so a predicate already holding in the authored state fires at `t₀` — [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)'s behavior, derived rather than asserted — and a warm restart (`init!` re-runs boundary zero, [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)) resets the priors from
-scratch: predicates holding in the newly applied state fire again at the new `t₀`.
+The prior is updated at each boundary's quiescence from the final post-iteration samples, **with one exception: a deferred event's prior is recorded not-holding** — the intra-boundary re-arm edge survives the boundary, so the deferred event genuinely fires at the next one and "waits one step" is true by construction.
+(Under the bare rule the quiescent holding sample would swallow the edge: prior holding, so no new firing, and the deferral would never resolve.)
+All three registers are detection bookkeeping, not model memory — correctly *not* in `z`: not captured, not traced, reconstructed deterministically; the cost is two `Bool`s per event beyond the prior.
+A predicate that holds and *keeps* holding fires once, at the boundary where it first held — sticky flags do not re-fire every boundary. **Boundary zero establishes every prior as not-holding**, so a predicate already holding in the authored state fires at `t₀` — [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)'s behavior, derived rather than asserted — and a warm restart (`init!` re-runs boundary zero, [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions)) resets all three registers from scratch: predicates holding in the newly applied state fire again at the new `t₀`.

 **Ticks stay outside the iteration, after quiescence.** The two possible couplings resolve asymmetrically: